MBTiles Architecture & Limits

 - Data Preparation: Clean and simplify source geometries.
 Apply tolerance thresholds appropriate to the target zoom range.

-gdal_translateto produce tiles in parallel, but serialize writes to a single SQLite instance. - Transaction Batching: Wrap
+gdal_translateto produce tiles, but serialize all writes to a single SQLite instance. - Transaction Batching: Wrap

 INSERTstatements in transactions of 1,000–5,000 rows.
-This reduces journal flush frequency and accelerates throughput by 5–10x compared to autocommit mode. - Compression: Ensure all vector payloads are gzip-compressed before insertion.
+This reduces journal flush frequency and can accelerate throughput 5–10× compared to autocommit mode. - Compression: Ensure all vector payloads are gzip-compressed before insertion.
 Raster tiles should be pre-optimized using

 pngquantorjpegoptim.